Seyed Hossein Mousavian

-Seyed Hossein Mousavian (سید حسین موسویان, born in 1957 in Kashan) is an Iranian policymaker and scholar who served on Iran's nuclear diplomacy team in negotiations with the EU and International Atomic Energy Agency.
-He resides in the United States and was a visiting research scholar at Princeton University.
+Seyed Hossein Mousavian (سید حسین موسویان, born in 1957 in Kashan) is a former Iranian diplomat and scholar who served on Iran's nuclear Spokesperson team in negotiations with the EU3 (2003-2005) and International Atomic Energy Agency.
+He retired after 15 years as a Middle East Policy and Nuclear Specialist at Princeton University.
+He is a visiting research collaborator at Princeton University.

 Early life and education

 Mousavian was born in 1957 to a prosperous carpet-dealing family in Kashan, a major carpet-manufacturing center.
 His family had close ties to the Motalefeh, a religiously oriented revolutionary movement that dated back to the early 1960s and was eventually absorbed into the Islamic Republican Party (IRP).
 Mousavian studied at the Iran University of Science and Technology, as well as Sacramento City College and Sacramento State University in the United States.

 In 1981 he was awarded a Bachelor of Science in engineering from Sacramento State University of California.
 He was awarded an MA in International Relations from the University of Tehran in 1998 and a Ph.D. in International Relations from the University of Kent at Canterbury in 2002.